Lasso the Lake

 Just a few minutes south, West Shore State Park is a beautiful place for an easy hike through a wooded area along the rocky shoreline, and for great views of the Mission and Swan Mountains across the lake.

 Wherever you decide to stop along the way, you’ll eventually reach Polson, Flathead Lake’s largest shore-side town.
 With its quaint downtown of mostly brick buildings and its lakeside parks, Polson is a fine place to grab a snack and stretch your legs before looping back northward along Highway 35 — better known locally as the East Side Highway.
+Before you head north, stop by Polson's Miracle of America Museum but be advised: it's easy to wander in for a quick look and end up spending the better part of a day.
+The museum boasts 250,000 items from harps to helicopters, a 5-acre Pioneer Village and a large collection of Native American artifacts.
+It's open year-round and is kid-friendly.

 With its higher peaks and generally steeper shoreline, the east side of Flathead Lake offers an even more dramatic experience of this singular landscape.
 The highway rolls and twists past scenic overlook after scenic overlook, with plenty of places to pause and gawk along the way.